eastmaels/steemblog.github.io/_posts/account/deanliu/2018-07-01_pebby-a-smart-ball-that-connects-you-and-your-pet-remotely.md

 - - -

-This page is synchronized from the post: [Pebby - A Smart Ball that Connects You and Your Pet, Remotely](https://steemit.com/@deanliu/pebby-a-smart-ball-that-connects-you-and-your-pet-remotely)
+This page is synchronized from the post: ['Pebby - A Smart Ball that Connects You and Your Pet, Remotely'](https://steemit.com/@deanliu/pebby-a-smart-ball-that-connects-you-and-your-pet-remotely)